swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 As discussed above, `nil` optionals have no lifetime dependencies, and they continue to work like escapable values.

 We need to generalize the existing unlabeled initializer to support the nonescapable case.
 When passed a nonescapable entity, the initializer creates an optional that has precisely the same lifetime dependencies as the original entity.
 Once again, Swift has not yet provided a stable way to express this dependency; so to define such an initializer, the Standard Library needs to use some unstable mechanism.
-To illustrate this, we once again use the hypothetical attribute `@_lifetime`, this time specifying that the lifetime dependencies of the result are copied verbatim from the `some` argument.
+We use the hypothetical `@_lifetime(copying some)` syntax to do this -- this placeholder notation is intended to reflect that the lifetime dependencies of the result are copied verbatim from the `some` argument.

 ```swift
 extension Optional where Wrapped: ~Copyable & ~Escapable {